Used market only phev Volkswagen

 Reliability: 66 of 100.
 Source and reference date source: ADAC breakdown statistics Golf VII (segment/PHEV) + aggregated owner reviews + RDW recall data (historical) · reference date 2026-05-18

-• Consumption (combined) not yet known
+• Consumption (combined) not yet rated

 • Practicality 58/100